-Lately we’ve been working very closely with RedHat’s Ceph Rados storage and it’s librados API, where we’re seeking an ever closer integration with the backend storage to utilise many of Ceph’s benefits.
+Lately, we’ve been working very closely with RedHat’s Ceph Rados storage and it’s librados API, where we’re seeking ever closer integration with the backend storage to utilise many of Ceph’s benefits.

-However lately, we hit a issue where one of our customers had configured their Pool to be erasure coded.
-Erasure coding is a form of data protection and data redundancy whereby the original file or object is split up into a number of parts, and distributed across a number of storage nodes, either within the same data-centres or across multiple multiple data-centres and regions.
+However lately, we hit an issue where one of our customers had configured their Pool to be erasure coded.
+Erasure coding is a form of data protection and data redundancy whereby the original file or object is split up into a number of parts, and distributed across a number of storage nodes, either within the same data centres or across multiple multiple data centres and regions.

-This is not an uncommon practice within the storage space, however, when our implementation was tested on an EC pool, we observed some nuances between how you can write to an erasure coded pool, and non erasure coded pool.
+This is not an uncommon practice within the storage space, however, when our implementation was tested on an EC pool, we observed some nuances between how you can write to an erasure-coded pool and a non-erasure-coded pool.

-Researching around, the leading solution people were suggesting was to install a replacated caching pool in-front of the erasure coded pool, however given we don’t control our customers storage, we opted not to stick with this resolution.
+Researching around, the leading solution people were suggesting was to install a replicated caching pool in front of the erasure-coded pool, however, given we don’t control our customer’s storage, we opted not to stick with this resolution.
 We approached the Ceph mailing list with this issue, and we were pointed towards writing in multiples of the stripe width.
 Striping is the process of “storing sequential pieces of information across multiple storage devices–to increase throughput and performance”.

-To find out the Stripe width of your erasure coded pool, you can make use of the rados_ioctx_pool_required_alignment API method, that will return the stripe width in bytes.
+To find out the Stripe width of your erasure-coded pool, you can make use of the rados_ioctx_pool_required_alignment API method, which will return the stripe width in bytes.

-We hoped an believed that this should be an implementation detail managed by the Ceph cluster, but it’s unfortunately not.
-Hopefully this information will help anyone who may run into this issue!by
+We hoped and believed that this should be an implementation detail managed by the Ceph cluster, but it’s unfortunately not.
+Hopefully, this information will help anyone who may run into this issue!by